 Digital humanities (also known as humanities computing) is an umbrella term for a wide range of computer-assisted approaches and methods in humanities research, from text analysis to data mining to geospatial projects.
 For an overview, see the NYU Libraries' Digital Humanities research guide, created by Digital Scholarship Services.

-For more information, see the CUNY Digital Humanities Guide, especially the Defining the Digital Humanities page, or the "What is digital Humanities?" thread at Digital Humanities Questions and Answers, a project by the Association for Computers and the Humanities.
-The DiRT (Digital Research Tools) directory lists popular tools for DH projects.
+For more information, see the CUNY Digital Humanities Guide, especially the Defining the Digital Humanities page, or the "What is digital Humanities?" discussion at Digital Humanities Questions and Answers, a project by the Association for Computers and the Humanities.
 Examples of some large-scale digital humanities projects can be found on the "Digital Collections and Digital Humanities Projects (open access)" subsection of this guide.

-There are many scholars interested in the digital humanities in the greater New York area, and the NYCDH online community is one place to get to know them.
+There are many scholars interested in the digital humanities in the greater New York area, and the NYCDH (New York City Digital Humanities) online community is one place to get to know them.

 Getting started with Digital Humanities or Digital Scholarship?
 NYU Libraries are here to help.